cog-isa/htm-rl/htm_rl/htm_rl/README.md

 Setting up

 - Given initial state $s_0$
-- To find a reward, we want to check all possible paths, starting from $s_0$
+- To find a reward, I want to check all possible paths, starting from $s_0$
   - Then SAR superposition
     (state = $s_0$, {all actions}, reward = 0)
   - .. represents all possible beginnings of these paths